sumsam-ali-sac/Plagiarism-Checker-using-x86-Assembly-Language/README.md

 2. Compare the read bytes from one file to the other two files one by one in form of triplets of words and then increment the count of matched words
 3. The percentage is calculated by divided the matched words from the total words.

-These steps Ire done using procedures discussed below one by one according to the flow of program:
+These steps were done using procedures discussed below one by one according to the flow of program:
 After declaration of all necessary data in the data segment in the code segment start procedure is called which shows an intro of our project the program proceeds when user presses a key.
 After those three procedures are called which read data up to 5000 bytes from three respective files and store them in 3 respective strings using file handling.

 # Conclusion, Cost and Future Work: